La clemenza di Tito

-La clemenza di Tito (The Clemency of Titus), K. 621, is an opera seria in two acts composed by Wolfgang Amadeus Mozart to an Italian libretto by Caterino Mazzolà, after Pietro Metastasio.
+La clemenza di Tito (The Clemency of Titus), K. 621, is a two-act dramma per musica (now called opera seria) by Wolfgang Amadeus Mozart, composed to an existing Italian libretto by Pietro Metastasio as modified by Caterino Mazzolà.
 Mozart completed the work in the midst of composing Die Zauberflöte, his last opera.
 La clemenza di Tito premiered on 6 September 1791 at the Estates Theatre in Prague.